The open court rule

-Under English Law it is a general principal that court proceedings should be held openly and in public in order for members of the general public can be informed fully about the justice which is said to have been administered in their name.
+Under English Law, it is a general principal that court proceedings should be held openly and in public so the general public can be informed about the justice which is said to have been administered in their name.

 There are certain scenarios when a hearing or part of a hearing can be held in private.
-Part 39.2(3) of the Civil Procedure Rules sets out the following examples of when this will be deemed suitable:
+Examples of when this may be appropriate are set out in Pt 39.2(3) of the Civil Procedure Rules include:

-- If the court considers it necessary for the administration of justice
+- if the court considers it necessary in the interests of justice.

-The judge will make the decision of whether the trial or parts of the trial will be private.
-There are 11 categories of cases that should in the first instance be listed by the court as hearings in private which are detailed in Practice Direction 39 which supplements Part 39 of the Civil Procedure Rules.
+It is up to the judge to decide whether the trial or parts of the trial should be held in private.
+There are 11 categories of cases that should in the first instance be listed by the court as hearings in private which are detailed in Practice Direction 39 (which supplements Pt 39 of the CPR).
 An example of this is cases where children are involved.

 Restrictions placed on the media